sampsyo/cs6120/content/blog/2022-03-22-type-alias/index.md

 They also presented evaluations of TBAA.
 They performed static and dynamic performance analyses on the effectiveness of TBAA when used for redundant load elimination (RLE).
 Perhaps most notably, they adopted the strategy of limit analysis by comparing empirical speedups with the maximum possible speedups.

 In this blog post, we will first study the specific ideas of TBAA with examples in C#-like syntax, as opposed to Modula-3, the language used in the paper.
 Then we will review the performance analyses and discuss potential factors behind the empirical results.
+Finally we will discuss how the paper affected later work in the literature.

-We will then digress a little bit and talk about extensions to TBAA for more complicated programming language features.
-Finally we will briefly touch upon the general philosophy of empirical evaluations.
+[comment]: <> (We will then digress a little bit and talk about extensions to TBAA for more complicated programming language features.
+Finally we will briefly touch upon the general philosophy of empirical evaluations.)

 ## Type Preliminaries
 **Readers can skip this section if they are already familiar with type systems or wish to focus on TBAA**